mehulagg/gitlab/doc/ci/yaml/README.md

 In the above example we set up the `review_app` job to deploy to the `review` environment, and we also defined a new `stop_review_app` job under `on_stop`.
-After the `review_app` job is finishes, it triggers the `stop_review_app` job based on what is defined under `when`.
+After the `review_app` job is finished, it triggers the `stop_review_app` job based on what is defined under `when`.
 In this case we set it up to `manual` so it needs a [manual action](#whenmanual) from GitLab's user interface to run.